upbound/universal-crossplane/cluster/olm/README.md

   Make sure new version doesn't make any changes there.

 > If you would like to connect to a different Upbound endpoint, you need to change
-> the default one in the `values.yaml.tmpl` in Helm chart.
+> the default one in the `values.yaml.tmpl` in Helm chart in `cluster/charts`.

-After all is ready, run the following command:
+After all is ready, run the following command to get the current bundle generated:
 ```bash
 make olm
 ```

+> YAML of ClusterServiceVersion is not committed to git because the image tag
+> in that file is generated using the hash of the last commit.

 A new folder will be created here named with the version number.
 After making sure it all looks good, open PRs to the following targets to publish it: